 What Is Autism?

-Autism is a developmental disorder that affects communication and social interaction.
+Autism is a developmental condition that affects communication and social interaction.

-Some people with autism have difficulty with verbal and nonverbal communication, repetitive behaviors, and interests that are specific to them.
+Some people with autism exhibit symptoms like difficulty in verbal and nonverbal communication, repetitive behaviors, and low social interaction skills.

 People with autism experience challenges in everyday life, including finding employment, interacting with others, and accessing community resources.